 A trip to the Piedra de Agua spa can feel absolutely heavenly for anyone who has been doing lots of hiking in the surrounding Andes mountains.
 It can be the perfect way to clean up and relax after a day trip to Cajas National Park.

-The 2×1 deal runs on Monday 11-5 and Wednesdays & Fridays from 5-10.
-As promotions can change, be sure to check their promo page to verify these deals are still in place.
+At time of publishing, the 2×1 spa circuit deal runs on Monday 11-5 and Wednesdays & Fridays from 5-10.
+As promotions can change, be sure to check their promo page to verify these deals are still in place during your visit.
 No advanced reservations are required.

 10) Wander Through Cuenca’s Impressive Flower Market